breez/breez-sdk-docs/src/guide/lnurlpay.md

 ### Step 4: Fetching a bolt11 invoice

-The sender fetchs a bolt11 invoice by invoking a GET request to the callback_url with adding a specific amount as a query parameter.
+The sender fetches a bolt11 invoice by invoking a GET request to the callback_url with adding a specific amount as a query parameter.
 For example:
 ```
 https://app.domain.com/lnurlpay/invoice?amount=1000
 ```